Back to Reference

 DCIM pricing varies widely based on features and deployment models.
 Subscription-based SaaS solutions offer flexibility, while on-premise deployments provide more control.
 Some vendors charge per rack, per user, or based on overall data center size.

-DCIM tools: selection criteria for different business sizes
+DCIM selection criteria by business size

 Enterprise requirements